 Sew the pattern pieces with finished edges together and press the seams open.
 The result is nice and flat (see the image below).
 However, I do not recommend to apply this method for loosely woven fabrics.

-How to finish edges of knit fabric with pinking shears?
+How to finish edges of knit fabric?

-Use pinking shears if you want to create decorative seam finishes or hems of non-woven fabrics.
+Use pinking if you want to create decorative seam finishes or hems of non-woven fabrics.
 These fabrics do not fray even if they are cut straight.
-Therefore, cutting them with pinking shears has a purely decorative purpose.
+Therefore, cutting them with these ‘special’ shears has a purely decorative purpose.
 In the image below, you can see a scrap of knit cotton jersey fabric cut with both classic and with pinking shears.
 There are no frays on either side of the cloth.

 Pinging shears use?
 Why not?
 Yet, do not have false expectations and only use when it makes sense.